Spanish & Portuguese

 Who should I contact?

 The Spanish and Portuguese programs are designed to enable students to attain the linguistic, cultural and literary knowledge necessary to understand the Spanish and Portuguese speaking worlds.
-Acquaintance with the many forms of culture of these worlds and their languages has become essential in this age of global communications and the internationalization of economic, political, cultural and social life.
+Acquaintance with the many cultures and languages of these worlds has become essential in this age of global communications and the internationalization of economic, political, cultural and social life.

 Every year, more than 2000 students take our Portuguese and Spanish courses.
 We offer elementary, intermediate and advanced classes, as well as intensive language courses, business Spanish online, and Portuguese language online.
 Besides Spanish and Portuguese, we are the only public university in New England to offer courses in the Catalan language.

 Our major and minor programs in Spanish and Portuguese combine the study of language, literature, culture and linguistics.
-We also offer courses in the cinema of the Spanish and Portuguese speaking worlds.
-Our undergraduate students can choose from different international programs, and complete their course requirements with credits earned by studying abroad.
+However we also offer courses in the cinema of the Spanish and Portuguese speaking worlds.
+Our undergraduate students can choose from different international programs, completing their course requirements with credits earned by studying abroad, or enroll into the Thatcher House and experience full integration here on campus.
+We also offer a wide array of activities such as the Café Series and the recently developed Undergraduate Research Program.

 We believe that the study and appreciation of the diverse and dynamic cultural heritage of the hundreds of millions of Spanish and Portuguese speakers in the Americas, Europe and Africa, including the various Latino communities in the United States, has intrinsic value and is central to a comprehensive liberal arts education.